-For chiral theories on the lightray there is a rigorous derivation of the localization entropy for an interval with vacuum attenuation length $\varepsilon$ (surface fuzziness) from the well-known linear length $L\rightarrow\infty$ behavior (the "one-dimensional volume factor" $L$).
-They are related as $ln\varepsilon^{-1}\sim L\times kT.$ This \textit{inverse Unruh effect} plays an important role in the full understanding of the E-J conundrum presented in the next section.
+As mentioned in the previous section, one needs to invoke the so-called split property in order to approximate the singular KMS state by a sequence of density matrix states; this is similar to the construction of the thermodynamic limit state in statistical mechanics.
+In contrast to the approximation of the latter in terms of box-quantized finite volume Gibbs states, the split formalism for open subsystems is a part of the (presently computational rather inaccessible) modular localization theory.
+It is in particular not clear whether the density matrix from the split property leads to a plain dimensionless area law $f\simeq area/\varepsilon^{2}$ \footnote{This is suggested by the vacuum polarization clouds of smeared fields in the limit of a aharp cut-off smearing function (see previous section).} as in (\ref{area}) or to a logarithmically modified area law \cite{BMS}.
+For chiral conformal theories on the lightray there is a rigorous derivation of the localization entropy for an interval with vacuum attenuation length $\varepsilon$ (surface fuzziness) from the well-known linear length $l\rightarrow\infty$ behavior (the "one-dimensional volume factor" $l$).
+They are related as $ln\varepsilon^{-1}\sim l\times kT.$ This \textit{inverse Unruh effect} plays an important role in the full understanding of the E-J conundrum and will be presented in the next section.

-\begin{itemize} \item Higher dimensional localization entropy.
-In this case there are rather convincing arguments that the limiting behavior for $\varepsilon\rightarrow0$ for the dimensionless entropy is the same as in the increase of the dimensionless partial charge (\ref{partial}).
-This suggests\footnote{Both the large distance thermodynamic divergence and the short distance "split" divergence of localized algebras involve approximations of monads by type I$_{\infty}$ factors and it is suggestive to look for a connection.
-For n=2 there is a rigorous derivation (see last section).} that the heat bath entropy and the localization entropy are related in n-dimensional spacetime by \cite{BMS} (the \textit{weak form of the inverse Unruh effect} \cite{S-W}) \end{itemize}

-The logarithmic factor corresponds to the light-like direction on the lightfront and the n-2 power represent the n-2 transverse directions. $V_{n-1}$ is the well known thermodynamic volume factor (made dimensionless by the $kT~$powers) and the $\Delta R$ represents the thickness of a light sheet of a sphere of radius $R$ and corresponds to the attenuation distance for the vacuum polarization.
-The logarithmic $\varepsilon$-factor corresponds to the mentioned lightlike length and its fuzzy boundary $ln\varepsilon ^{-1}\symbol{126}L\cdot kT$ so that $V^{n-2}\times L~\symbol{126}~V^{n-1}$ i.e. transverse volume$\times$lightlike $L$ written in a dimensionless way since entropy is dimensionless.
-A dimensionless matter-dependent factor (which is expected to be identical on both sides) has been omitted.

-It should be mentioned that apart from n=2 this formula has not really been derived from the localization principle via the split property of LQP \cite{Haag}.
-If the vacuum polarization at the causal boundary which contributes to localization entropy is the same as that which is responsible for the area divergence of a dimensionless partial charge (section 3), one would rather expect a strict area law (without log modification) as obtained by 't Hooft from his \textit{brickwall} assumption \cite{brick}.